cgrazy/OC_EFI_Gigabyte_Z690_AlderLake_I9_12900K/README.md

   - 2x USB-C (one back and front with up to 10 Gbps)
 - Continuity Camera with iPhone 15 Pro Max

-# Issues with MacOS Sequoia 15.0 RC
+# Issues with MacOS Sequoia
 [1] Continuity Camera is not working

 # Used Kexts?